 - i.
 Compliance with R10.6.1.1(c).

-- Any accessory buildings in a Greenfield Residential Area shall be located a ii. minimum of:
+- ii.
+Any accessory buildings in a Greenfield Residential Area shall be located a minimum of:

 - 4m from the road boundary;

 - 1m from all other boundaries.

+- iii.
+In the Whiskey Creek Residential Area

+- Any building other than an accessory building shall be located a minimum of 20 m from the Gas Pipeline shown on Map 7A.3. and

+- Any buildings, including accessory buildings, on lots abutting existing properties on Meadowbrook Drive shall be setback 3m from the Meadowbook Drive boundary.